efuzy/efuzy/docs/src/pages/layout/layout.md

 ---
 title: Layout
 desc: How to use the QLayout component.
-Manages the whole window of your Quasar app.
+Manages the whole window of your Efuzy app.
 related:
   - /layout/header-and-footer
   - /layout/drawer